 African American Unity Fund

-Some possible funding areas may include, but are not limited to, the following:
+Possible funding areas may include, but are not limited to:

-- Arts & Culture (visual arts, arts education, cultural programs)
+- Arts and Culture (visual arts, arts education, cultural programs)

 - Basic Human Needs (food, shelter, clothing)

 - Community Development (leadership training, neighborhood groups, youth programs)

 - Health and Wellness (medical, dental, mental or behavioral health, nutrition, physical activities)

 - Capacity Building (fundraising, technology or operating expenses)